-In Australia, when you have a baby or adopt a child under 16, you may be entitled to Parental Leave Pay from the Government and you may also get paid parental leave from your employer.
-You are also entitled to unpaid leave.
+When you have a baby or adopt a child under 16 years of age in Australia, you may be entitled to paid and unpaid parental leave options, including Parental Leave Pay from the Australian Government, parental leave from your employer and/or unpaid leave from your employer.
+You will still be likely to earn less than when you were in paid employment.

-Parental Leave Pay gives you up to 18 weeks of leave paid at the national minimum wage (currently $740.60 per week before tax).
+Parental Leave Pay is an Australian government payment for up to 18 weeks so you can look after your new child.
+It is paid at the national minimum wage (currently $772.60 per week before tax).

 You are entitled to Parental Leave Pay from the Australian Government if you are: